tonymorris/blog/posts/2014-03-04-haskell-functions-take-one-argument.markdown

 I will hear this question:

-> The `foldRight` function takes two arguments, however, the function you passed to `foldRight` has been specified to take only one (called `a`).
+> The argument to `foldRight` (which is itself a function) takes two arguments, however, the function you passed to `foldRight` has been specified to take only one (called `a`).
 How could this even work?

-It is at this moment that I hand out an infringement notice under the penal code for the offence of:
+It is at this moment that I hand out an infringement notice under our agreed penal code for the offence of:

     Section 1.1
     Failure to Accept that All Haskell Functions Take One Argument